 Device Setup:

-The Device setup stage includes following steps.
+The Device setup stage includes the following steps.

 - Security Policies